Last update : 02 Nov 2013

 Yes, the PiXCLe app code can accept and process strings of PiXCL commands from a host if required.
 The host can also query sensors and control devices by sending requests to a running PiXCLe application that has enabled host communications.

 Q7: Do I need a JTAG device to download application code?
+When is a JTAG required?

 No, application code is prepared by the PiXCLe compiler in the PiXCL Code Studio, and downloaded via USB to the SD card.
+We use a JTAG to install the initial DFU loaded firmware during manufacture.

 Q8: Can I write my own programs in C or C++ and add them to the boards?